-Few patients think to mention their tension headaches during their routine dental appointments; however, headaches, as well as other symptoms like earaches or jaw pain, are relevant information for your dentist to be aware of.
+Few patients think to mention their tension headaches during their routine dental appointments.
+However, headaches, and other symptoms like earaches or jaw pain, are relevant information for your dentist.
 Tension headaches can be the result of bite misalignment as well as tooth decay.
-If you experience tension headaches frequently, we may be able to help with headache treatment in Frederick, MD.
+If you are experiencing headaches frequently, we can help with headache treatment in Frederick, MD.

-The staff at our dentist office will analyze your bite and do an oral exam to determine if you have any underlying dental problem.
+Our dental office team will analyze your bite and conduct an oral exam to find underlying dental problems.
 This consultation can help determine the cause of your headaches.
-From there, we can offer a wide variety of solutions to help correct your bite pattern and relieve you of these symptoms.
+From there, we can offer a variety of solutions to help correct your bite pattern and relieve you of these symptoms.

 Headache Treatment in Frederick, MD